Naval mine: Post Cold War

 Houthi forces in the Yemeni Civil War have made frequent use of naval mines, laying over 150 in the Red Sea throughout the conflict.

 In the first month of the 2022 Russian invasion of Ukraine, Ukraine accused Russia of deliberately employing drifting mines in the Black Sea area.
 Around the same time, Turkish and Romanian military diving teams were involved in defusing operations, when stray mines were spotted near the coasts of these countries.
 London P&I Club issued a warning to freight ships in the area, advising them to "maintain lookouts for mines and pay careful attention to local navigation warnings".
 Ukrainian forces have mined "from the Sea of Azov to the Black Sea which banks the critical city of Odesa."

+When the United States and Israel launched an air war against Iran, Iran planted sea mines in the Strait of Hormuz, resulting in the 2026 Strait of Hormuz crisis.